la2050/archive/_projects/2015/landscaping-for-resilience-ecologic-and-social-transformation-with-the-theodore-payne-foundation.md

   authority, promoting the understanding and use of California native plants through its educational programs, retail nursery, outreach, seed program, and demonstration gardens.
-'In one to three sentences, please describe your proposal.': >- Landscaping for Resilience brings people together to change their neighborhoods through installing and maintaining public native plant gardens.
-  People connect over their shared desire for pubic green space and a richer and more rewarding urban environment.
-LFR provides environmental and social benefits, demonstrating how communities, government agencies, and non-profits can work together to enhance green space and create skill sets for positive environmental change within Los Angeles County.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders